snoopwpf/snoopwpf/README.md

 <h2>Documentation on How to Use Snoop</h2>

 <p>Unfortunately there isn't any exhaustive documentation on how to use Snoop and there are plenty of hidden features.
 If someone is willing to work on this, please let me know.
 On the bright side, it is a pretty easy utility to use and learn.
-I have made three videos which should get some quick started.</p>
+I have made three videos which should get most people quick started.</p>

 <p>Here are the links to the current Snoop Tips &amp; Tricks: <a href="http://www.cplotts.com/2011/02/10/snoop-tips-tricks-1-ctrl-shift-mouse-over/">#1</a>, <a href="http://www.cplotts.com/2011/02/14/snoop-tips-tricks-2-snooping-transient-visuals/">#2</a>, <a href="http://www.cplotts.com/2012/05/31/snoop-tips-tricks-3-the-crosshairs/">#3</a>.</p>